Child Custody

 Custody involves living arrangements, but it also involves authority over a child’s life.
 The authority to make decisions about education, medical care, religious instruction and other issues is referred to as legal custody.
 This is often shared between parents, particularly when the parents have been married.

 Physical custody relates to a child’s residential arrangements, and are more commonly referred to as parenting time.
-Creating a parenting plan for the family involves many factors such as the geographic locations of the parents, the age and schedules of the children, the work schedules of the parties, the history of parenting responsibilities, and the needs of the children.
+Creating a parenting plan for the family involves many factors, such as the geographic locations of the parents, the age and schedules of the children, the work schedules of the parties, the history of parenting responsibilities, and the needs of the children.

 Whether parents were married or not, there is a general belief that children will benefit from having both parents in their lives to the extent that the parents are willing, able, and such involvement is in the children’s best interest.
 These are determinations that are factually based and will be different for each family.